Subscribe to our Gay Travel Newsletter here

-Another early day awaits us as we snake our way towards Torres del Paine, crossing the Chilean border.
-Arm yourself with a good book or podcast because today’s journey will take approximately 4.5 hours, not including time spent at the border to fill out paperwork.
-Upon arrival at our well-situated campsite, we’ll have just enough time to drop our bags before we stretch out our cramped legs on the beautiful hike towards the park’s namesake granite “towers”.
+Another early day awaits with a short 1 hour drive to Torres del Paine.
+Upon arrival we’ll drop our bags before we stretch out our legs on the beautiful hike towards the park’s namesake granite “towers”.
 When we arrive at the towers we’ll have some time to soak up the view and the turquoise lagoon before heading to camp for dinner.

 Approximate hiking time: 6.5 hours